-Director: Professor Ding Jintai.
-Currently Dean of the School of Mathematics and Physics at XJTLU, Visiting Research Professor at the Basque Center for Applied Mathematics, Yangtze River Scholar (Chair), and William Howard Taft Endowed Chair Professor at the University of Cincinnati.
+Director: Professor Jintai Ding.
+Currently Dean of the School of Mathematics and Physics at XJTLU, Visiting Research Professor at the Basque Centre for Applied Mathematics, Yangtze River Scholar (Chair), and William Howard Taft Endowed Chair Professor at the University of Cincinnati.
 Prof. Ding is a top international expert in post-quantum cryptographic security.

-Deputy Director: Mr. Liu Rui.
-Visiting Professor at the School of Mathematics and Physics, XJTLU; Chairman/CEO of Shenzhen Langkong Yike Technology Co., Ltd. He is an expert in artificial intelligence, post-quantum security, and technology commercialization and implementation.
-Responsible for AI-assisted post-quantum migration applications, post-quantum security industry infrastructure construction, and technology commercialization and industrialization.
+Deputy Director: Mr Rui Liu.
+Visiting Professor at the School of Mathematics and Physics, XJTLU; Chairman/CEO of Shenzhen Langkong Yike Technology Co., Ltd. He is an expert in artificial intelligence, post-quantum security, and technology commercialisation and implementation.
+Responsible for AI-assisted post-quantum migration applications, post-quantum security industry infrastructure construction, and technology commercialisation and industrialisation.

 Team members